acquia/blt/readme/configuration-management.md

 Configuration stored on disk, whether via the core configuration system or features, is essentially a flat-file database and must be treated as such.
 For instance, all changes to configuration should be made via the UI or an appopriate API and then exported to disk.
 You should never make changes to individual config files by hand, just as you would never write a raw SQL query to add a Drupal content type.
 Even seemingly small changes to one part of the configuration can have sweeping and unanticipated changes.
 For instance, enabling the Panelizer or Workbench modules will modify the configuration of every content type on the site.

 BLT has a built-in test that will help protect against some of these mistakes.
-After configuration is imported (i.e. during `setup:update` or `deploy:update`), it will check if any configuration remains overridden.
+After configuration is imported (i.e. during `drupal:update` or `artifact:update:drupal`), it will check if any configuration remains overridden.
 If so, the build will fail, alerting you to the fact that there are uncaptured configuration changes or possibly a corrupt configuration export.
 This test acts as a canary and should not be disabled, but if you need to temporarily disable it in an emergency (i.e. if deploys to a cloud environment are failing), you can do so by settings `cm.allow-overrides` to `true`.

 Finally, you should enable protected branches in GitHub to ensure that pull requests can only be merged if they are up to date with the target branch.
 This protects against a scenario where, for instance, one PR adds a new content type, while another PR enables Workbench (which would modify that content type).
 Individually, each of these PRs is perfectly valid, but once they are both merged they produce a corrupt configuration (where the new content type is lacking Workbench configuration).
 When used with BLT’s built-in test for configuration overrides, protected branches can quite effectively prevent some forms of configuration corruption.